stevenrskelton/sortable-table/README.md

 `headerTemplate`	| *string*		| `null`		| Renderer for entire `<th></th>` cell.
 Access to `{{column}}` `footerTemplate`	| *string*		| `null`		| Renderer for entire `<td></td>` cell.
 Access to `{{column}}`, array of all `{{values}}` of cells in the column, and array of all original `{{rowValues}}` object from `data` _(if they are defined)_

+### Templates

+All templates must be nested inside the `<sortable-table>` tag to be accessible to the polymer element.

+Any filter used (eg: `sum` in a following example) must be a member of `PolymerExpressions.prototype`.
+See the [Polymer Filters](#polymerfilters) section for more details.

+As always, only a very limited subset of Javascript is allowed within `{{ }}` expressions.
+See the [Polymer documentation](http://www.polymer-project.org/docs/polymer/expressions.html) on Expression syntax.

 Example of a `headerTemplate` using images to indicate sorting:

 ```html